hngngn/shadcn-solid/CONTRIBUTING.md

 When adding new documentation, please ensure that:

 1. You update path in `docs` config.
-2. You run `bun build:contents` to add the documentation.
+2. You run `pnpm build:contents` to add the documentation.

 ## Components